Waiting for the Storm

 She looks surprised.

-“I think so, but no one knows for sure,” she answers.
+“No one knows for sure,” she answers.

 “Anything is possible,” I tell her.